aliasgar4558/isolate_logger/README.md

 ## Installation :

-To use Isolate Logger in your Flutter project, add the following dependency to your `pubspec.yaml` file:
+To use IsolateLogger in your Flutter project, add the following dependency to your `pubspec.yaml` file:

 ```yaml
 dependencies: